 Gov. Noem today vetoed Senate Bill 14 and sent the following message to the South Dakota Senate:

-As part of the National Career and Technical Education Month celebration, 30 student leaders came to Pierre Feb.
-6-7, for the South Dakota Career and Technical Student Organizations?
+February is National Career and Technical Education Month.
+As part of the celebration, 43 student leaders came to Pierre Feb.
+5-6, for the South Dakota Career and Technical Student Organizations?
 Legislative Shadow Day.

 The South Dakota State Historical Society board of trustees recently approved 13 applications in five counties for the eight-year state historic preservation property tax moratorium for restoration and rehabilitation made to historic buildings.

 The popular Family Fun Saturday programs are back at the Cultural Heritage for 2019 with many new activities and topics.

 The South Dakota Department of Labor and Regulation cautions consumers about unlicensed money lenders, both online and in-person.

 Governor Kristi Noem today issued the following statement after President Trump?s State of the Union address.

 Governor Kristi Noem today approved legislation to expand South Dakota renewable energy production.

 More than 230 years ago, the Founding Fathers of our country penned the Constitution that has since laid the framework of centuries of policies.
 Many things have changed since then, but our core American values have not.